DerLarso/DerLarso/README.md

 ## Hi there 👋

-- ❔  Who am i?
-Im DerLarso just a student who wants to be a very very good programmer in the future :)
+- ❔  Who am i?:             Im DerLarso just a student who wants to be a very very good programmer in the future :)

 - 📖  Languages:             Java, Javascript, HTML, (a little bit of c++ and typescript)

 - 💼  Stuff I'm working on:  Nothing specific.
 Things I enjoy :D

 - ✨  Fun Fact:              If you like what I am working on, I would be very happy about a follow ;)

 ~ DerLarso